 We have set the business up to be honest and open, engaging our staff in the Magenta brand and all within a happy, positive workplace environment.

 We are also passionate that if we can save a tree or two by cutting down the length of reports / paperwork or by using technology to improve our communications, we will.
+We could also always get some from advice from The Local Tree Experts when cutting the trees, so that we truncate the tree as less as we can so that it can regrow.

 - How do you deliver the service to clients?
 What technology do you use?
 How is the business structured in terms of personnel and the roles you fulfil?